-“While this inherently isn’t an issue, the technician won’t have a measurable end play measurement to record,” he says.
+“While this inherently isn’t an issue, the technician won’t have a measurable end play measurement to record,” he said.

 There are several reasons to consider installing a preassembled hub and bearing assembly, according to Hogg.

-Usé says it’s important to check the bearing fluid for contamination and metal flacking during each preventive maintenance inspection, given that the hub being inspected offers easy access to the fluid.
+Usé said it’s important to check the bearing fluid for contamination and metal flacking during each preventive maintenance inspection, given that the hub being inspected offers easy access to the fluid.